melvinsh/steam_ladder/README.md

 profile = @steam_ladder.profile('76561198029517073')
 ```

-Will return an object like the one below (with many more attributes that have been removed from this example):
+Will return an object like the one below (with many more attributes that have been removed from this example).

 ``` ruby
 OpenStruct {